 Development of construction camps will generate significant quantities of liquid and solid waste.
-Approximately 50 skilled and unskilled staff will be employed for the proposed construction activities.
+One (01) construction camp will be established which will accommodate approximately 100 skilled and unskilled staff each.

 As a general rule, the water consumption will be about 5 gallon/capita/day and will subsequently generate about 70 to 80% of this water as sewage.
+Disposal of wastewater without treatment will pollute the soil and surface water/ groundwater resources of the area.